 TNX-102 SL drug product for Phase 3 and the associated registration batches for the NDA were manufactured at commercial cGMP facilities.
-We currently have in excess of 24 months stability data in the proposed packaging configurations ready for commercialization.
+We currently have 36-month stability data in the proposed packaging configurations ready for commercialization.
 The FDA has reviewed the proposed CMC data package to support TNX-102 SL's NDA approval and commercial manufacturing plans as part of the IND process.
 Tonix is ready to manufacture TNX-102 SL commercial product for the forecasted FM market.